randomor/zenmd/README.md

 - Custom html Layout support (any layout.html files at the same level or above will be used, if none found, default layout will be used.)
 - Filter docs with matching tags `--tags=publish:true` which will only render files with `publish` flag or `--tags=draft:false` which will not render files with `draft` flag.
 - Automatically infer title from first H1
 - Generates `sitemap.xml` at the output directory.
+  - Requires `baseUrl` option or `BASE_URL` env var, since `sitemap.xml` requires full URL.
+  - If missing base url, no sitemap will be generated.
 - Automatically generates `robots.txt`

 ## Get Started